crhamilt/protocheck/README.md

 # protocheck
 Imaging Collective protocol checker

 This program reads a CSV file containing a list of DICOM elements, with expected values and ranges, and compares those values to the values in the header of a DICOM image.
 The CSV file should be created as a copy of "template.CSV" and then edited as desired.
 Lines can be removed for elements that you are not interested in checking.
-Lines can be added by looking in _dicom_dict.py to determine the proper spelling of elements.
-This dictionary was copied from pydicom, which is used to read the DICOM file.
+Lines can be added by looking in _dicom_dict.py to determine the proper spelling of elements (at the end of the row).
+These dictionaries were copied from pydicom, which is used to read the DICOM file.

+The file siemens_private_dict.py contains additional private elements, but is not complete.

 Usage:

   > python protocheck specfile.csv 000001.DCM

+Contents of specfile.csv:

+        Element_name,               Expected_value,    min,     max
+        Rows,                                  128,     64,     320
+        RepetitionTime,                      100.0,   95.0,   110.0
+        EchoTime,                              8.0,    6.0,    10.0
+        SliceThickness,                        5.0,    3.0,     8.0
+        FlipAngle,                              15,     10,      20
+        NumberOfAverages,                        2,      2,       2
+        PixelBandwidth,                        120,    100,     150
+        InPlanePhaseEncodingDirection,         COL,    COL,     COL
+        PixelSpacingX,                       0.729,    0.6,     1.0
+        PixelSpacingY,                       0.729,    0.6,     1.0

 Output:

                              Element    Value Expected      Max      Min       Status